-The Avery Coonley School strives to maintain a secure, safe, and supportive environment that is conducive to learning and developing strong self-esteem; any type of harassment or bullying will neither be condoned nor permitted.
-Harassmentand bullying include any behavior, explicit or implicit, which has the intention or effect of harming or intimidating others.
-This includes offensive, derogatory, or racist remarks, jokes, writings, pictures, or any other form of verbal, written, (including texting, emailing, social networking, etc.), graphic, psychological, or physical conduct that adversely impacts an individual or makes the individual feel uncomfortable.
+The Avery Coonley School strives to maintain a secure, safe, and supportive environment that is conducive to learning and developing strong self-esteem.
+Therefore, any type of harassment or bullying will neither be condoned nor permitted.
+Harassment and bullying is defined as repeated, abusive conduct that causes intentional physical, psychological, and/or emotional harm to the target and often involves an imbalance of power between the bully and the victim.
+Examples can include, but are not limited to, offensive, intimidating or derogatory verbal, nonverbal, written, digital (cyber-bullying), graphic, psychological, or physical conduct that reflects adversely on an individual or makes the individual feel uncomfortable.
+Bullying is not the same as teasing, but repeated, harmful teasing (that is not mutual) is a form of bullying.

-Any student who feels he or she has been harassed or bullied should deal with it in the following manner: he or she should let the offending person/s know the behavior is offensive to them and that they want it to stop.
+Any student who feels that they have been harassed or bullied should deal with it in the following manner: they should let the offending person/s know the behavior is offensive to them and that they want it to stop.
 If the behavior continues, they should report it to the Lower School Head, Middle School Head, Head of School or a staff member whom they trust.
 Harassment and bullying are considered serious matters, and serious disciplinary measures will be taken accordingly when dealing with any and all persons who harass or bully others.
+An investigation of all complaints will commence immediately.
+The investigation and its results will remain confidential to the extent possible.